A fraction of the entire nail polish collection

 Something happy (Watermelon)

-5. Something glittery OR dark
+5. Something dramatic: glittery or dark

-I personally love glitter so I choose this instead of another colour.
+I personally love glitter so I choose this instead of a darker colour.
 The bling can really bring out any nail colour.
 You can lightly paint it over your nails, or go all-out on just one of them.
 I picked one which matches the neutral colour.
 If your style is more goth than glam, try something dark like dark grey or cobalt blue.

 These nail polishes are courtesy of 100% Pure.
 They are free of the common carcinogens in most nail polish: formaldehyde, toluene, DBP, camphor, and formaldehyde resin.
 The texture is so creamy that you only need one coat for full coverage or two coats if you want it to look perfect.
 Retail at RM 69.